Waynesburg, Burgettstown awarded top wrestling seeds

 Butler (19-1) is the third seed and wrestles Peters Township (6-5) in the first round.
 Hempfield (6-4) faces Trinity (6-2) in the other first-round match.

-Southmoreland (7-4) and Jefferson-Morgan (7-2) open the Class AA tournament in the preliminary round.
+Southmoreland (7-4) and Jefferson-Morgan (7-2) opened the Class AA tournament in the preliminary round with both winning, the Scotties over Carlynton and the Rockets over Valley.

-The Scotties face host Carlynton (6-3) on Monday at 6 p.m.
-The Rockets wrestle Valley (11-5), also at Carlynton.

-Burgettstown (7-0) received the top seed in Class AA and hosts the Southmoreland-Carlynton winner.
+Burgettstown (7-0) received the top seed in Class AA and hosts the Southmoreland.
 Mount Pleasant (6-5) also travels to Burgettstown for a first-round match against Montour.

 Frazier (9-6) is on the road, wrestling Hopewell (6-1) at Highlands.
 Highlands (8-1), the fourth seed, hosts Indiana (7-7).